Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/README.md

 <a name="cold"></a>
 # Visualize Data from Data Lake Store

-> Note:  1) Before beginning this section, you must download and install the (free) [Power BI Desktop](https://powerbi.microsoft.com/desktop) program.
-2) We recommend that you start this process 2-3 hours after you deploy the solution, so that you have more data points to visualize.
+> Note: Before beginning this section, you must download and install the (free) [Power BI Desktop](https://powerbi.microsoft.com/desktop) program.

 Once data is flowing into you Data Lake Store, [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop) can be used to build visualizations.
 Power BI can directly connect to an Azure Data Lake Store as its data source, where the historical data as well as the prediction results are stored.
 The goal is to visualize the historic data and length of stay predictions in near-real time as new patients get admitted to the hospital.
 The [provided PBI Dashboard file](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/Visualization/PopulationHealthManagement.pbix) needs to connect to two data files in Data Lake store: `data4visualization_latest.csv` and `ReadmittanceTarget.csv`.
 In the steps below, we will change the source of the Power BI file from local files to the csv files in Data Lake Store.